sarikasurampudi/oml/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

    ![ADB OML connect](images/oml-login-user.jpg)

-* Open a Scratchpad
+* Open a Scratchpad.
+The Scratchpad will pe opened in Notebooks EA.

   ![Open Scratchpad](images/oml-homepage.jpg)

-* The notebook server is starting.
+* The Notebook EA server is starting.
 Once opened, we can run a select on the ``CUSTOMER_INSURANCE`` table
     ```
     <copy> select * from customer_insurance;  </copy>
     ```